N0ciple/pykefcontrol/README.md

 pip install pykefcontrol
 ```

-You can make sure you have the last version by typing :
+You can make sure you have the latest version by typing :
 `>>> print(pykefcontrol.__version__)`

-Currently, the last version is version `0.4`
+Currently, the latest version is version `0.4`

 ## ⚙️ Usage